runeanielsen/typesense-clj/README.md

 # Collection

-This section describes how to use the collection part of Typesense-clj.

-Further documentation regarding the query-parameters can be found [here.](https://typesense.org/docs/0.21.0/api/collections.html#create-a-collection)
+This section describes how to use the collection, further information can be found [here.](https://typesense.org/docs/0.21.0/api/collections.html#create-a-collection)

 ## Create collection